isabella232/limitless-flows-blueprint/blueprint/index.md

 ![](images/022.png)

-- ***Case 2*** - The Expert has expressed an opinion that they believe the conversation to have been completed and this event is detected via the Limitless update type = ‘cust\_confirmation’.
-If a CSAT hasn’t already been sent, this event triggers a CSAT link (shortened via a Data Action) to send to the Customer.
+- ***Case 2*** - The Expert has expressed an opinion that they believe the conversation has been completed and this event is detected via the Limitless update type = ‘cust\_confirmation’.
+If a CSAT has not been sent, this event triggers a CSAT link (shortened via a Data Action) to send to the Customer.

 ![](images/023.png)

 - ***Case 3*** - A Limitless SmartCrowd status change event is detected via the Limitless update type = ‘state’.
 These status changes are further evaluated, and the following actions are performed:
   - ***‘Escalated’*** - The Expert Crowd has decided they cannot resolve this question.
 When this state is detected, the Customer receives a message stating that an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
   - ***‘TimedOut’*** - The Expert Crowd did not respond in time.
-When this state is detected, the Customer receives a message stating that an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
+When this state is detected, the Customer receives a message stating an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
   - ***‘Open’ & Not ‘TimedOut’*** - The Limitless lifecycle is in a state where a CSAT, if not already issued, should be sent to the Customer.
 The flow actions this.
   - ***‘Resolved’*** - The Limitless lifecycle was completed, and the question resolved.
 This is an end state, and the flow disconnects.